 At Naturium, we believe in not only skin compatible formulations but in sensorial products that feel lovely on skin.
 The rheology, texture and feel of formula on skin is an important factor in our development process.
 Dimethicone often gets a lot of critique.
 We believe dimethicone is an integral part of our formulations.
 Read on to learn why we include dimethicone in some of our products.

 At Naturium we are committed to creating biocompatible formulas which means delivering bioactives to the site of action with minimal disruption to the skin and in harmony with the skin.
-We carefully select ingredients that enhance bioavailability or efficacy while being non-irritating.
+We carefully select ingredients that enhance efficacy while being non-toxic and non-irritating.
 Once such an ingredient is dimethicone.

 IS DIMETHICONE A SILICONE?